JasonJZLiu/Spidey-Quadruped/README.md

 - MG90 Servos

 ### Software:
-- Controlled via trajectory interpolation and inverse kinematics using pyDrake
+- Controlled via trajectory interpolation and inverse kinematics using Drake
-- Simulated in Nvidia Isaac Sim
+- Simulated in Nvidia Isaac Sim and Drake